richhann/comp2000_2023_project/docs/Milestone2.md

 ### Option 1: Strategy Pattern - Item Searching
 In the previous milestone, Fred had left some really nasty searching and sorting code.
 The searching has been brought out into the code which you can work on, which is not well written.
 With the starting point, search criteria is stored as a String which is a flawed system for specifying specific types.
 You should look around for all relevant bits of code for item searching, but a dev has expressed dissatisfaction about the `searchItems(String)` method in the `Inventory.java` file.

-Additionally, creating the sorting buttons/options in the GUI has already been provided for you inside of the `SetupSearching(InventoryPage)` method of `App.java`.
+Additionally, creating the <s>sorting</s> searching buttons/options in the GUI has already been provided for you inside of the `SetupSearching(InventoryPage)` method of `App.java`.
 These importantly call the Inventory Pages `addSearchByButton` method where the name of the option and the action to perform is provided as a lambda function.
 You will need slightly modify these to facilitate the implementation of the strategy pattern.

 Size guide: 40 to 80 lines of code.